 Many people think that being sexually active means that they’ve had penis-in-vagina (PIV) sex.
-But being sexually active can include a variety of sex acts, including oral sex, anal sex, and manual sex (giving or receiving a hand job, or fingering someone else or being fingered).
+But being sexually active can include a variety of sex acts, including oral sex (blow job, giving head, going down on, eating out), anal sex, and manual sex (giving or receiving a hand job, or fingering someone else or being fingered).

-Medical providers ask you about being sexually active in order to figure out your risk level for sexually transmitted infections (STIs) and pregnancy.
 They want to know if they should test you for STIs, talk about birth control (including condoms), or give you a Pap smear (if you have a uterus and are over 21 years old).
-Remember: PIV, anal and oral sex put you at the highest risk for STIs, but some (like HPV and herpes) can also be spread by manual sex.
-PIV sex also puts you (or your partner) at risk of getting pregnant.
+Remember: PIV, anal and oral sex put you at the highest risk for STIs.
+However, some (like HPV and herpes) can also be spread by manual sex.
+PIV sex also puts you or your partner at risk of getting pregnant.

 They’ll probably ask some follow-up questions.
-This is also your chance to ask any questions you have about birth control options, STI risk and testing, and sexual health in general.
+This is also your chance to ask any questions you have about birth control, STIs, and sexual health in general.

-Even though masturbation counts as a sex act, it carries no risk of STIs or pregnancy (assuming that you’re not in contact with someone else’s bodily fluids).
+Even though masturbation counts as a sex act, it carries no STI or pregnancy risk (assuming that you’re not in contact with someone else’s bodily fluids).
 So if you touch yourself for pleasure, but haven’t been sexual with someone else, you don’t need to tell your healthcare provider.

 Talking about sex can be especially nerve-wracking if you’re trans, lesbian, gay, bi, or queer.